ElliotRedhead/PrintCrate/README.md

    py manage.py createsuperuser
    ```

+10. Add your development IP to the ALLOWED_HOSTS variable list in settings.py.

-10. Run the project on a local server:
+11. Run the project on a local server:

     ```terminal
     py manage.py runserver
     ```

-11. Add new products to the database by accessing the URL provided in the terminal and adding "/admin", logging in with your superuser credentials and accessing the Products table.
+12. Add new products to the database by accessing the URL provided in the terminal and adding "/admin", logging in with your superuser credentials and accessing the Products table.

 ---